playadust/UdacityMLND/README.md

 Repository for submitting Udacity's MLND course projects

-Created on Movember 3, 2017
+Created on November 3, 2017